harneet59/DesignPatterns/DesignPatterns.md

 # Design Patterns

-In software engineering, design pattern is a reusable solution to commonly occurring problems.
-It is a description or template for how to solve a problem that can be used in many different situations.
+A design pattern is a description or template defined by software industry experts as solution to some of the common problems faced in the world of software design.
+As a software architect one may face problems designing a software which have already been faced by many others in the industry.
+In order to make it easier to solve such problems, design patterns have been defined.
+Design patterns do not provide an exact solution but just a template or a set of guidelines that can be followed in order to make the software expansible, robust, secure and easy to use.
+One may need to modify a design pattern or use multiple patterns in coordination to solve one's problem.

 ## Uses of Design Patterns